Florida College COVID-19 Playbook

-There were several key principles considered when developing the plans for Florida College this fall.
+There were several key principles considered when developing the plans for Florida College this year.

-- It is the personal responsibility for each individual to monitor his or her own health and not attend class, chapel or work if ill.
+- It is the personal responsibility for each individual to monitor his or her own health and not attend class, chapel or work if they are ill.

 - The frequent washing of hands and personal cleanliness is encouraged in every setting.

 - Cleaning and disinfecting frequently touched surfaces and high touch areas.

 - Practice social distancing and require facial coverings during certain times and for certain events with the goal to evaluate this on a regular basis.

 Move-In Day on January 9 through the first day of classes Tuesday, January 12 will be considered the “launch” phase.
 This phase will reflect more restrictive practices while providing multiple opportunities for our students to engage in the Florida College experience.
 We will be closely monitoring not only the virus infection rate in Florida, but the health of our student body who will be returning from other states.